 After the cleaning solution has been applied, the floor is gently buffed and scrubbed with an oscillating brush.
 For better results, the cleaning pad may be sprayed or soaked into the cleaning solution.

-The shampoo cleaning method relies on a high foam levels to provide adequate cleaning.
+The shampoo cleaning method relies on high foam levels to provide adequate cleaning.

-The process: The foam should be thick and stable to ensure a minimum amount of moisture is used.
+The process: The foam should be thick and stable to ensure minimal moisture is used.
 Carpet shampoos contain optical brighteners that convert non-visible ultraviolet rays into visible light and give the carpet a fresh and neat look.
-The application is done with the help of a cylindrical or a rotary brush.
-The shampoo should be completely dry prior to being vacuumed with the soil.
+The application is made with the help of a cylindrical or a rotary brush.
+The shampoo should be completely dry before being vacuumed with the soil.

-This cleaning technique uses the power of carbonation to encapsulate and lift dirt off the carpet fibers.
+This cleaning technique uses the power of carbonation to encapsulate and lift dirt off the carpet fibres.

-The process: Carbonated cleaning is conducted with the help of a highly carbonated solution that pressured into the fibers and simultaneously extracted from the carpet.
-Although this carpet cleaning method resembles most of the features of the steam cleaning, it is known as a completely separate technique.
+The process: Carbonated cleaning is conducted with the help of a highly carbonated solution that is pressured into the fibres and simultaneously extracted from the carpet.
+Although this carpet cleaning method resembles most steam cleaning features, it is known as a completely separate technique.
 The carbonated cleaning works the same way club soda does when used for stain treatment.
 The highly carbonated bubbly solution drives dirt and bacteria out of the carpet’s fabric.
 It is applied and with a high power extraction machine.

-The most widely applied carpet and upholstery cleaning method that guarantees excellent sanitation without heavy chemicals.
+The most widely applied carpet and upholstery cleaning method guarantees excellent sanitation without heavy chemicals.

-The process: The steam cleaning injects hot water under high pressure into the carpet fibers.
+The process: The steam cleaning injects hot water under high pressure into the carpet fibres.
 The machine extracts the moisture simultaneously, thus leaving the carpet fairly dry and completely clean.
-This method is also known as hot water extraction and is broadly adapted for its excellent effect on the carpet fibers.
+This method is also known as hot water extraction and is broadly adapted for its excellent effect on carpet fibres.
 The external extraction process removed up to 95% of the moisture.
-Depending on the ventilation and temperature, the steam-cleaned carpet may take from 2 to 4 hours to dry completely.
+The steam-cleaned carpet may take from 2 to 4 hours to dry completely, depending on the ventilation and temperature.